 The Corporation's compensation program has three primary elements: base salary, cash bonus incentive and performance equity incentive.
 The combination of elements is designed to encourage executives to achieve strong results which drive long-term sustainable growth and long-term shareholder value.
-The Corporation regularly reviews all elements of executive compensation to ensure that it continues to be aligned with the strategic plan of the Corporation and industry practices.
+The Corporation regularly reviews all elements of executive compensation to ensure that it continues to be aligned with the strategic plan of the Corporation and reaches approximately the 50th percentile of compensation offered by the Total Direct Compensation Peer Group.